What is floodline determination?

 From brief to registered floodline

-We align the mapping purpose (rezoning, subdivision, bridge waterway, internal governance) with the planning standard before building geometry, so downstream disciplines are not iterating on moving targets.
+We align the mapping purpose (rezoning, subdivision, bridge waterway, internal governance) with the planning standard — and, where a watercourse is regulated under the National Water Act, the Department of Water and Sanitation’s requirements — before building geometry, so downstream disciplines are not iterating on moving targets.
 Hydrology defines peaks and lateral contributions; hydraulics tests structures, ineffective-flow areas, and tailwater; GIS/CAD exports match the coordinate system and layer naming your town planner or roads engineer expects.

 Review-ready handover